Week 1: Amazonian Forest Week

 - Geology Guided Visit: This is a visit to the lava tubes with a specialist guide who will explain about the geology of the islands and the formation of the lava tubes that the students will be able to see.

 - Visit to Santa Fe: This will involve a day trip by boat to another island in the Galapagos called Santa Fe or Barrington island.
-Here the group will have the opportunity to go ashore between the sea lions roosting on the beach and look for the endemic Barrington Land Iguana.
+Here the group will have the opportunity to travel by zodiac near the sea lions roosting on the beach and look for the endemic Barrington Land Iguana.
 The Barrington Leaf-toed Gecko is another endemic on this island.

 Much of the Amazonian forest in Ecuador is under threat from oil extraction.
 In the Amazon, oil extraction has traditionally been followed with deforestation of the areas of extraction and has often been of little benefit to the native people on whose land the oil extraction is occurring.
 The Kichwa Amerindians have managed to protect their forests against proposed oil extraction.
 In essence, the Kichwa Indians are foregoing income from the oil industry in order to protect the forest, and that income needs to be replaced by an income of the same level or greater in order to ensure the long-term protection of the forests.
 Sani Eco Lodge, an Ecuadorian ecotourism operator, has been working with the Kichwa community to develop ecotourism income that provide sustainable jobs and income from leaving their forests intact.
 They have constructed a high-end ecotourism lodge in the centre of the 40,000 hectares that encompass the Sani Reserve, and a separate field research camp that is being used by the Opwall survey teams, and as a camping experience for the high end ecotourist visitors.
 In 2017 the first teams of Opwall scientists completed a detailed habitat and vegetation communities map of the reserve, compiled a photographic guide to the fish and amphibians of the reserve and gained initial distributional data on the birds and large mammals.
 In 2018 further teams of specialists will be developing the information on the biodiversity of this site yet further during the Opwall season. and specifically: